Toggle menu

 Vehicles can be abandoned both on a public road and on private land or a private road.

-You can report an abandoned vehicle like a dumped car to us if it is on a public road.
+You can report an abandoned vehicle like a dumped car to us if it has no valid road tax and is on a public road.
 The land owner will need to be involved if you are reporting an abandoned vehicle on private land or a private road.

 How to tell if a vehicle has been abandoned